Western Australia’s 20,000+km coastline makes this state an angler’s paradise for fishing.

-The small picturesque town of Walpole is located in Western Australia’s South West.
+The small picturesque town of Walpole is located in Western Australia’s South West, just a short drive from Perth.
 Located right on the edge of Nornalup Inlet, Walpole is an anglers ideal fishing spot, offering a range of beach fishing locations and unspoiled waters for seafaring fishers.

 Head to Walpole if you’re seeking Black Bream, Silver Bream, Yellow Fin Whiting, King George and Skippy.
 To stay right in the heart of the action, Walpole Rest Point Caravan Park is located right on the banks of the Nornalup Inlet Marine Park.

 My favourite fishing photo of my husband, Daniel Axcell.
-Fish caught was a giant blue groper (25+ kilos).
-He was staying at Walpole in November 2017 and was fishing about 2 kilometres off shore in 30 meters of water.
-It took him over half and hour to land as he was only using 20 pound braid.
+The fish caught was a giant blue groper (25+ kilos).
+He was staying at Walpole in November 2017 and was fishing about 2 kilometres offshore in 30 meters of water.
+It took him over half an hour to land as he was only using 20-pound braid.

 This is me fishing in the Nornalup Inlet in Walpole.
-It was beautiful and I still hold the record (between my husband and I) for the biggest bream!
+It was beautiful and I still hold the record (between my husband and me) for the biggest bream!